kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-financial-results.md

 - and Hardware

 This segment is the fastest growing revenue segment (33%), and this growth was driven mainly by:
-- Google Cloud offering (although Google was quite cryptic about how much money is Cloud earning)
+- Google Cloud offering (although Google was quite cryptic about how much money is Cloud earning, it looks it is experiencing a revival)
 - Google Play (mainly in-app purchases)
 - Hardware sales